Sarkis Soghanalian

-Sarkis Garabet Soghanalian (Սարգիս Սողանալեան; February 6, 1929 – October 5, 2011), nicknamed Merchant of Death, was a Syrian- Lebanese-Armenian international private arms dealer who gained fame for being the "Cold War's largest arms merchant" and the lead seller of firearms and weaponry to the former government of Iraq under Saddam Hussein during the 1980s.
+Sarkis Garabet Soghanalian (Սարգիս Սողանալեան; February 6, 1929 – October 5, 2011), nicknamed the Merchant of Death, was a Syrian-Lebanese-Armenian international private arms dealer who gained fame for being the "Cold War's largest arms merchant" and the lead seller of firearms and weaponry to the former government of Iraq under Saddam Hussein during the 1980s.

-Soghanalian, then a permanent resident living in Virginia Gardens, Florida, was hired on behalf of the Central Intelligence Agency to sell arms to help Iraq in the midst of the Iran–Iraq War.
-With the encouragement of the Reagan Administration and the backing of American intelligence agencies, he oversaw the transaction of several significant arms deals, including the sale of French-built artillery valued at $1.4 billion.
-Besides Iraq, he also sold weapons to groups such as the Polisario forces in Mauritania, the Phalange militia during the Lebanese Civil War, to Latin American countries such as Nicaragua, Ecuador, and to Argentina during the Falklands War.
-He extended his services to other regions of the world, including Africa.
-Prior to the beginning of the Persian Gulf War, Soghanalian appeared in several television interviews, explaining in detail the work he had done in Iraq, along with naming several top American government officials who were involved in the arms transactions.
+Soghanalian was contracted by the Central Intelligence Agency to sell arms to help Iraq during the Iran–Iraq War.
+With the encouragement of the Reagan Administration and the backing of American intelligence agencies, he oversaw the transaction of several significant arms deals.
+Aside from Iraq, he also sold weapons to groups in Mauritania, Lebanon, and Latin America.

-With this, the Justice Department charged Soghanalian for "conspiracy of shipping unauthorized weapons" to Iraq where he was found guilty and sentenced to jail.
-He was released several years later when he helped the Clinton administration unsuccessfully break up a counterfeiting ring in Lebanon.
-He moved his office from the United States and opened up operations in France and Jordan.
-In 2001, he was arrested once more by the US government on bank fraud charges but was released a year later after he revealed the weapons transactions deals were taking place between the CIA and Peru (which arguably resulted in the collapse of the Alberto Fujimori government).
+On the eve of the Persian Gulf War, Soghanalian spoke publicly about his activities during the Iran-Iraq War.
+This led to a federal indictment by the Justice Department.
+He was found guilty and sentenced to jail.
+He was given an early release when he helped the Clinton administration to attempt break up of a counterfeiting ring in Lebanon.
+In 2001 he was arrested once more by the US government on bank fraud charges, but was released a year later after revelations of further weapons transactions deals between the CIA and Peru.

 Early life

-Soghanalian was born to an Armenian family in what was then French mandate Syrian Iskanderun (now part of Turkey).
+Soghanalian was born in 1929 to an Armenian family in what was then French mandate Syrian Iskanderun (now part of Turkey).
 In late 1939, his family moved to Lebanon.
 Due to the poor economic conditions his family lived in at the time, he decided to drop out of high school and joined the French Army and served in a tank division.
 It was from his experience in the military that brought him into the world of weaponry and, in his words, he "adapted to it from childhood and kept going".

 Soghanalian later took up a job as a ski instructor in Lebanon, where he met and married his American wife.